MVR-GIS/Panama_Infographic/README.md

 3. Correctly incorporate dual lockages.
 Currently, they are shown only as a single moving boat

+4. Verify the LC2 & LC3 layout

+5. Make more effective use of functions.
+Currently chunks are run in for loops but could be more organized if utilizing functions for tasks.
+It is not currently known if this would improve current runtime to create all models

 ## Guthorm Maersk (Salinity)

 ![Panama Lock Cross Section](man/figures/GUTHORM%20MAERSK_total_new.svg)